 Step 2: Register on the Commonwealth Courts Portal

-Step 3: Begin the application
+Step 3: Start the application on divorce online portal

 Select Start a new file and tick that you are filing on your own behalf.